KNowledgeOnWebScale/dataflow-visualization/DEVELOPMENT.md

 ### How to autogenerate the documentation

-In [index.js](src/index.js) set the variable `download` to `true`.
-Rerun the application and set the variable to `false` again.
-You will notice there were three JSON files downloaded.
-Paste the contents of these files in the accompanying files in the directory [schemas/schemas](schemas/schemas).
-Open your terminal, `cd` to `/schemas` and run `node JSONSchemaMarkdown.js`.
+Run `npm run build:docs`.
+This uses the Jest runner to re-create the schemas and their documentation, and stores them in the accompanying files in the directory [schemas/schemas](schemas/schemas).
 The new markdowns will be generated, [README.md](README.md) already links to these files.

-You might ask why not introduce a command, e.g. `npm build docs` that launches a separate script.
-The reason is that React can't write to files and the separate script would need the schemas being built in [schemaValidation.js](src/lib/schemaValidation.js).
-In order for that script to import a JavaScript file used in React, someone should mess with webpack.
-To the person who will do this, good luck!

 ### How to add shapes/images